Mis à jour le 21 June 2023.

 Ultra-slim architectural speakers

 For ceilings and walls with limited installation depth, some manufacturers offer very slim speakers.
 An example is the French manufacturer Elipson with the Elipson Ultra Slim IC8 architectural speaker.
 Very flat, the latter is only 5cm deep.
 It features a total of five drivers, including three woofers and a midrange driver all measuring 3” in diameter.
-They are equipped with cellulose fiber diaphragms and are accompanied by a silk dome tweeter.
+They are equipped with cellulose fiber cones and are accompanied by a silk dome tweeter.

 Klipsch also offers several slim architectural speakers, including the Klispch SLM-3400-C which is less than 4cm thick!
 It has a 4” IMG (graphite and copper) cone driver, which is also used on the Reference Series speakers.
 A 1” aluminum dome tweeter loaded in a Tractrix acoustic horn is also included, offering optimal directivity.